canonical/vanilla-framework/templates/docs/patterns/navigation.md

 Current page in the side navigation should be highlighted by adding `is-active` class to the corresponding `p-side-navigation__link` element.

+Use `p-side-navigation__status` inside `p-side-navigation__link` elements to add status labels or icons on right side of navigation items.

 <a href="/docs/examples/patterns/side-navigation/docs" class="js-example">
 View example of the side navigation pattern
 </a>